 After the discovery process is complete, the case enters mediation––a more informal process involving a neutral attorney or judge selected by the attorneys who acts as a mediator in charge of reaching a settlement agreement between each party.
 Usually, this is where the case ends with a dollar figure both parties agree to in order to prevent the case from going to court.

 While your case will likely end with a settlement, some cases do go all the way to trial.
 The advantage of choosing Madison personal injury law firm Stangl Law is that Attorney Pat Stangl approaches each case, prepared to go to trial if necessary.
-If you hire a Wisconsin personal injury law firm with this approach, you can be confident you’ll be prepared to undergo that process.
+If you hire a Wisconsin personal injury law firm with this approach, you can be confident that you’ll be prepared to undergo that process.

 FREE Personal Injury Case Evaluation